Introduction to Nepal

 Dal Baht - Dal Baht is a full meal.
 You will get lentil soup, rice, and vegetables with curry.
 This is considered to be Nepal’s unofficial national dish.

 The country is heavily influenced by its Buddhist and Hindu beliefs and traditions.
-These beliefs affect their food, the way the act, and even their form of government.
+These beliefs affect their food, the way they act, and even their form of government.

 In total, there are nine religions practised in Nepal.
 Aside from Buddhism and Hinduism, there are also Islam, Christianity, Jainist, Sikhism, Bon, ancestor worship, and animism.
 These religions influence local customs, too.
 For example, arranged marriages are still widely practised there.

-Their food is also affected by traditional beliefs.
-For example, people from Nepal tend to not eat beef because cows are considered sacred in Hinduism.
+Traditional beliefs also influence their food.
+For example, people from Nepal tend not to eat beef because cows are considered sacred in Hinduism.

 There are a few things you must remember when planning your trip to Nepal.